Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 What is Computerized Adaptive Testing (CAT)?

-The NCLEX-RN is a Computerized Adaptive Test (CAT).
+The NCLEX-RN examination is a Computerized Adaptive Test (CAT).
 This dynamic format adjusts the difficulty of questions based on your performance.
 If you answer a question correctly, the next one will likely be harder.
 Conversely, an incorrect response leads to an easier question.

 How CAT Shapes Your Test Experience